bscotch/igor-build/README.md

     # Optional.
 Default is 'Default'
     config:

-    # Whehter to use YYC or not.
+    # Whether to use YYC or not.
 See https://manual.gamemaker.io/monthly/en/#t=Settings%2FYoYo_Compiler.htm
     # Optional.
 Default is 'true'
     yyc:

     # Desired executable name with extension
     # Optional.
-Defaults to project's name and an inferred extension.
+Defaults to project's name and an inferred extension (demo.zip for Windows, demo.aab for Android, demo.xcodeproj for iOS).
     name:

     # Whether to save the compiler output to a log file.
+Set to 'true' to enable.
     # Optional.
-Default is false.
+Default is 'false'.
     save-logs:
 ```